 If you are feeling brave and want to head up into the mountains with your car, you will be driving the F-roads in Iceland.
 These roads are only open in the summertime and require you to have a fully functional 4WD vehicle.
 This is the road into the highlands, where you can experience one of the best things to do in Iceland: camping.
-Luckily, there are 4WD campervans, so you can easily go up in the mountains while you’re driving around Iceland in your campervan.
+Luckily, there are 4WD campervans in Iceland, so you can easily go up in the mountains while you’re driving around Iceland in your campervan.

 You should know that when driving in Iceland, you need to have the right vehicle for the right road.
 Many roads in Iceland are gravel roads that might get tough on the car if you’re not paying attention.
 Only a few roads around Iceland are tar roads, which is why it’s such a big deal that Ring Road 2 is now being constructed.
 It will be in the wilderness of the Westfjords and be one of the few Iceland driving roads that are both remote and paved.

 Any road will be extra difficult in the winter, which is why some general tips for driving in Iceland often are “adapt your speed to the road”.
 “Keeping an eye on the weather” is also a typical one.
 The weather will have an immense impact on the state of the road, both gravel and tar, and it will offer a lot of wind, rain, and snow in the winter.
 The best tip we have for keeping an eye on the weather is to keep Iceland’s official website for the state of the roads open.